Piano, Guitar and Singing lessons in Coburg North

 |30 Minute Lesson||45 Minute Lesson||60 Minute Lesson|

 * Due to school holidays, some months/terms have more lessons than others.
 Please click here to view our term dates

 A 5% discount applies when 2 members of a family are enrolled.
 For 3 or more family members, a 10% discount applies (does not apply to annual studio fee).

 There is an annual non-refundable studio fee of $30 per student to cover enrolment in online theory and practice courses, teaching materials and printing costs.

 Preferred payment method is via direct deposit; however, we do accept cash if required.
-Invoices are issued either on the 1st of the month, or the 1st day of term.
-Payment is due within 7 days.
+Invoices are issued either two weeks before the 1st of the month, or two weeks before the 1st day of term.
+Payment is due within 14 days.

 The studio operates as normal on public holidays that fall within the term.

 We ask that you to adhere to the following studio policies: